top of page

 Bahya

-A mountain located in Kurdistan.
+A mountain name from Kurdistan.

 Bajîlan / Balnexşîn